Maintenance window scheduled to begin at February 14th 2200 est. until 0400 est. February 15th

 The Medal of Honor is the nation’s highest decoration for service members.
 This prestigious honor has been awarded to 60 Americans of Hispanic heritage.
 U.S. Army Cpl.
 Joseph H. Castro was the first Hispanic American to receive the award for his actions in Gettysburg, Pennsylvania, during the American Civil War.
 This honor has been awarded throughout American history.

 Service members like Castro inspire present and future Hispanic Americans who want to serve our country.
-As of 2022, Hispanic Americans comprise 17% of active duty service members.
+As of 2022, Hispanic Americans comprise 17% of active-duty service members.

-For me, National Hispanic Heritage Month isn’t meant to separate us from our fellow service members but rather to celebrate what Hispanic Americans have been able to contribute in the military and to communities.
+For me, National Hispanic Heritage Month isn’t meant to separate us from our fellow service members but rather to celebrate what Hispanic Americans have been able to contribute to the military and to communities.
 It is important to remember that we may come from different parts of the world but are fighting the same fight: to defend the country that has given us so much opportunity and freedom.

 NEWS INFO